impresso/CLEF-HIPE-2020/README.md

 ### Corpora

 Evaluation corpora will be composed of articles sampled among several Swiss, Luxembourgish and British/American (still TBD) historical newspapers on a diachronic basis.
-They will be publicly released as part of the shared task.
+Articles and accompanying metadata will be publicly released as part of the shared task.

 **Corpus selection**